ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Details of

-A user who wants to use \system first anonymously requests a list of available proxies from the coordinator.
-The coordinator retrieves its directory of proxies, filters for those that are recently active (e.g. last contact within the last five minutes), and then replies to the user with the proxies' contact information such as their onion addresses or \system pseudonyms along with some performance statistics on the proxies to help users choose.
+A user who wants to use \system first anonymously requests a list of available proxies from the broker.
+The broker retrieves its directory of proxies, filters for those that are recently active (e.g. last contact within the last five minutes), and then replies to the user with the proxies' contact information, such as their onion addresses, along with some performance statistics to help users choose.